 We did this project over a couple of days and made a lot of different hearts.
 My daughter had some friends over and they had fun making their own spin painting hearts as well.
 My son made his hearts to give to his preschool friends at their Valentine’s Day party.

-Turn your spin painting hearts into
+Ways to use your spin painting hearts

 - Valentine’s Day cards

 - String your hearts together to make a banner